 Five Facts You May Not Know about Vitamin DPrint

-Vitamin D is necessary for maintaining good health, but 40 to 75% of the world's population is deficient.
+Vitamin D is vital for maintaining good health, yet between 40 and 75% of the world's population is said to be deficient.
 The vitamin is not found in many foods.
-Fortified milk, eggs, fish and beef liver are some of the few containing vitamin D and even in these the amounts may be small.
+Fortified milk, eggs, fish and beef liver are some of the few sources of vitamin D, and even in these the amounts may be small.

 Manufacturing Vitamin D on a pill press is relatively simple for more details or help with any of our products, get in contact.

-Instead, vitamin D is generally made by the skin after exposing it to sunshine.
-As people spend more time inside and wear sunscreen and long sleeves when they are outside, it is no surprise that the population is desperately deficient.
-This article lists five facts about vitamin D that many people do not know to explain why they need it and how they can get it.
+Human skin makes vitamin D following exposure to sunshine.
+As people spend more time inside and wear sunscreen and long sleeves when they are outside, it is no surprise that a great proportion of the population is thought to be deficient.
+This article lists five facts about vitamin D that many people do not know; it helps to explain why people need vitamin D and how they can get it.

 - Vitamin D deficiency is associated with many physical problems.
-Vitamin D deficiency has long been known to cause rickets, a type of bone disease, in growing children.
-That is why vitamin D is added to milk in so many countries.
-However, many other problems are linked to a lack of vitamin D. Depression, cancer, multiple sclerosis, skin problems, bone problems, weak fingernails, and even diabetes are all correlated with vitamin D deficiency.
+Vitamin D deficiency has long been known to cause rickets (a type of bone disease) in growing children.
+That is why vitamin D is added to milk in many countries.
+Numerous other problems are linked to a lack of vitamin D. Depression, cancer, multiple sclerosis, skin problems, bone problems, weak fingernails, and diabetes have all been correlated with vitamin D deficiency.

-- Your city's latitude will affect your absorption of vitamin D. Vitamin D is known as the sunshine vitamin, because it is produced by the skin when it is exposed to sunshine.
+- Your city's latitude will affect your absorption of vitamin D. Vitamin D is known as the sunshine vitamin because it is produced by the skin when it is exposed to sunshine.
 However, if you live above the 37th parallel, in winter the sun's rays will not create vitamin D because they will be at the wrong angle.
-Cities on the 37th parallel in the northern hemisphere include San Francisco in California, Athens in Greece and Seoul in South Korea.
-Melbourne in Australia is a city on the 37th parallel in the southern hemisphere.
+Cities on the 37th parallel in the northern hemisphere include San Francisco in California, Athens in Greece, and Seoul in South Korea.
+Melbourne in Australia is also on the 37th parallel, but in the southern hemisphere.

-- Obesity increases the need for vitamin D. People who are overweight often have trouble maintaining the right levels of vitamin D in their systems, because fat cells tend to absorb vitamin D, taking it out of circulation in the blood.
-If a persons BMI is greater than 30, they may want to take vitamin D supplements to make up for this problem.
+- Obesity increases the need for vitamin D. People who are overweight often have trouble maintaining the right levels of vitamin D in their systems.
+This is thought to be because fat cells absorb vitamin D, taking it out of circulation in the blood.
+If a person’s BMI is greater than 30, they may want to take vitamin D supplements to make up for this problem.

 - Soap can wash off vitamin D. Most people know that their skin makes vitamin D when it is exposed to sunshine.
 However, they may not realize that skin needs time to manufacture the vitamin and then to absorb it into the body for use.
-Skin continues manufacturing and absorbing vitamin D even after people go indoors.
+The skin continues manufacturing and absorbing vitamin D even after a person has gone indoors.

 - Mushrooms can make vitamin D. Mushrooms can supply as much of the vitamin as some over-the-counter supplements.
 They function in a manner similar to human skin in that they first need to be exposed to sunshine to make the vitamin.
 Take fresh mushrooms of any variety and then put them on a plate out in the sunshine for thirty minutes to an hour.
 The sunshine between ten in the morning and three in the afternoon provides the best ultraviolet rays for this.

 Vitamin D is vital to good looks and good health.
-Given how much of the world's population is deficient, the lack has made people vulnerable to many physical problems.
-By taking supplements or by managing careful exposure to the sun, the deficiency in vitamin D can be corrected and many problems avoided.
+Given how much of the world's population is deficient, many people are vulnerable to physical problems.
+By taking supplements or by managing careful exposure to the sun, the deficiency in vitamin D can be corrected and these health issues can be avoided.